Who we are & what we offer

 - Begin looking for scholarships.
 Several organizations offer award competitions or scholarship opportunities that your daughter can apply for as early as her junior year.
 Plus, Mount Mary has partnered with RaiseMe, so she can begin earning microscholarships toward college while she's in high school.

 - Support your student’s academic achievements.
 Encourage your daughter to study hard and achieve good grades.
 Colleges look at academics from all four years of high school, so now's the time to work hard!
 Plus, Mount Mary has partnered with RaiseMe to offer micro-scholarships that recognize high school students' everyday achievements.
 This means that your daughter can start earning money for college as early as 9th grade.
-She can earn up to $12,000 per year, which will be part of her Mount Mary University scholarship or financial aid award.

 - Promote getting involved in extracurricular activities.
 Colleges like to see students who are involved in extracurricular activities, community service and other clubs or activities of interest.
 Encourage her to participate and take on leadership roles.